abinit/abipy/docs/installation.rst

 to install the ``wxpython`` graphical toolkit required for the GUIs.

-Note that one can use ``conda`` to create different enviroments with different versions of the python interpreter or different libraries.
+Note that one can use ``conda`` to create different environments with different versions of the python interpreter or different libraries.
 Further information are available on the `official website <http://conda.pydata.org/docs/test-drive.html>`_.